Dustin Rhodes: United States Heavyweight Champion (1993–1995)

 In January 1993, Rhodes reached the final of a tournament to decide the number one contender for the WCW United States Heavyweight Championship.
-The champion Rick Rude was stripped of his title that same month, meaning the tournament final would be for the title.
+The champion, Rick Rude, was stripped of his title that same month, meaning the tournament final would be for the title.
 Rhodes faced his old partner Ricky Steamboat to win his first United States Heavyweight title.
 He successfully defended the title the following month at SuperBrawl III against Maxx Payne.
 Rude returned that April and quickly challenged Rhodes.
 Their first encounter resulted in a controversial double pin, with Rude initially being awarded the title.
 The championship was held up two weeks later.

-After a 30-minute Iron Man Match ended in a 1–1 draw at Beach Blast on July 18, a best-of-three series was set between the two on Saturday Night; Rhodes lost the first match on August 28, but defeated Rude twice on September 4 and 11 to claim his second United States Heavyweight Championship.
+After a 30-minute Iron Man Match ended in a 1–1 draw at Beach Blast on July 18, a best-of-three series was set between the two on WCW Saturday Night; Rhodes lost the first match on August 28, but defeated Rude twice on September 4 and 11 to claim his second United States Heavyweight Championship.

 At Fall Brawl, Rhodes teamed with Sting, Davey Boy Smith and The Shockmaster to defeat Big Van Vader, Sid Vicious and Harlem Heat in a WarGames match.
-Rhodes lost the title to Steve Austin in a Two out of three falls match at Starrcade, after losing both falls.
+Rhodes lost the title to Steve Austin in a two out of three falls match at Starrcade '93: 10th Anniversary, after losing two falls.

 In March 1994, Rhodes started feuding with Bunkhouse Buck and Col. Robert Parker.
 After Parker introduced Arn Anderson and Terry Funk as adversaries for Runnels, Runnels responded by bringing his father, a former enemy of Funk, back into the ring to team with him again against Parker's Stud Stable.
-In December 1994, Parker introduced another opponent for Rhodes, The Blacktop Bully.
-At the Uncensored pay-per-view on March 19, 1995, Rhodes lost to The Blacktop Bully in the only King of the Road match in the company's history.
-The match, which was filmed several days earlier, resulted in both Rhodes and The Blacktop Bully being fired from the company, as the two had bladed during the match after being instructed to by one another, which was against corporate policy at the time in WCW.
+In December 1994, Parker introduced another opponent for Rhodes, Blacktop Bully.
+At the Uncensored pay-per-view on March 19, 1995, Rhodes lost to Blacktop Bully in the only King of the Road match in the company's history.
+The match, which was filmed several days earlier, resulted in both Rhodes and Blacktop Bully being fired from the company, as the two had bladed during the match after being instructed to by one another, which was against corporate policy at the time in WCW.